SMS advertising is one of the most common forms of mobile marketing, with billions of messages sent out every month globally.

 Several factors have contributed to the recent growth of mobile.
 It is projected that mobile e-commerce will be responsible for $2.32 trillion — or about 67.2% — of e-commerce sales by 2021.
 Mobile traffic was responsible for 52.2% of overall Internet traffic in 2018.
 The conclusion?
 Because of the ease and accessibility of internet on mobile devices, cell phones are gradually becoming the target space to reach consumers.
 Not only can your brand inhabit this space to share information, you can enable consumers to take action with a simple click or scroll.

 Mobile marketing also encompasses other forms, such as:

-Mobile marketing continues to this day.
-Several billion SMS advertising messages are sent out every month globally, making SMS mobile marketing the most popular method of mobile marketing at this time.
+There are new mobile marketing trends each year.
+One form of mobile marketing that has shown continual growth however is SMS.
+Several billion SMS advertising messages are sent out every month globally, making SMS marketing the most popular method of mobile marketing at this time.

 SMS or text marketing is a permission based, instant delivery messaging system that connects you with your audience in an effective and cost efficient way.
 Some of the key features of text marketing include:

 A host of other features add to the allure of mobile marketing.
 Between data collection, customization, and autoresponses alone, it’s not hard to see the draw.

 Mobile SMS marketing services became more of a legitimate marketing medium when phone carriers began enforcing rules regarding unsolicited SMS messages.
 Now, if you are a recipient of mobile SMS marketing, it’s because you opted in—and if you didn’t, the provider is likely in violation of anti-spam laws, such as the TCPA.
 With these regulations came the authority and acceptance of mobile as a marketing tactic.